-The Freedom Riders Park committee is proud to have coordinated recognition of this historic event and the possible development of a new National Park unit!
-Through countless meetings and continual partnering with the City of Anniston, the Calhoun County Commission, the National Park Service, as well as school groups, corporations, elected officials and many others, a Freedom Riders National Monument is now being considered.
-Stay tuned, and to all of you who have supported this effort, thank you!
+The Freedom Riders Park committee is proud to have coordinated recognition of this historic event and designation of the new Freedom Riders National Monument.
+Through countless meetings and continual partnering with the City of Anniston, the Calhoun County Commission, the National Park Service, as well as school groups, corporations, elected officials and many others, this monument is now a reality.
+Stay tuned for details regarding celebrations, fundraisers, and other public events as we develop Freedom Riders National Monument.

 A Greyhound Bus left Atlanta, GA carrying among its passengers seven members of the Congress of Racial Equality (CORE), A.K.A. the "Freedom Riders," on a journey to test interstate bus segregation.
 The bus was met by an angry mob at the bus station in Anniston, AL where tires were slashed and windows broken.